drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 Results (aggregated across subjects) for the pairwise classifiers are shown in figure \ref{fig-pairwise-confmat}.
-Because the classifier score function imposed an equal-error-rate constraint, there is no difference between, e.g., proportion of /p/ trials mistaken for /b/ and proportion of /b/ trials mistaken for /p/, so the upper triangle is omitted.
+Because the classifier score function imposed an equal-error-rate constraint, there is no difference between, e.g., proportion of \ipa{/p/} trials mistaken for \ipa{/b/} and proportion of
+\ipa{/b/} trials mistaken for \ipa{/p/}, so the upper triangle is omitted.

 ![Across-subject average accuracy/error for pairwise classifiers.
 Off-diagonal cells represent the error rates for the pairwise classifier indicated by that cell’s row/column labels; diagonal cells represent the mean accuracy for all pairs in which that consonant is one element.\label{fig-pairwise-confmat}](../../figures/manuscript/fig-pairwise.pdf)

-In general, the mean accuracy across subjects for a given pairwise comparison was always above 90%; individual accuracy scores for each subject are shown in figure \ref{fig-pairwise-boxplot}.
+In general, the mean accuracy across subjects for a given pairwise comparison was always above 90%; individual accuracy scores for each subject were generally above 80% and are shown in the supplementary material, figure S4.
 These plots indicate that consonant identity can be recovered fairly well from brain responses to the stimuli.
 However, a suite of pairwise classifiers is not a particularly realistic model of how speech perception is likely to work: during normal comprehension it